Tune

 High-fidelity wireframes

-Alongside the mobile wireframes, I also designed a tablet prototype for iPad, expanding Tune's experience beyond a single screen size.
+Alongside mobile frames, I also designed a tablet prototype for iPad, expanding Tune's experience beyond a single screen size.

 High-fidelity tablet wireframes